 Classify enterprise data by importance and sensitivity.

-Intellectual property, financial records and customer information are a few examples of sensitive data for most organizations.
-Make sure network segments containing such data use security architecture, such as Micro-segmentation, Zero Trust, User and Entity Behavior Analytics (UEBA), that are designed to protect sensitive information.
+For most organizations, intellectual property, financial records, and customer information are a few examples of sensitive data.
+Ensure network segments containing such data use security architecture, such as Micro-segmentation, Zero Trust, and User and Entity Behavior Analytics (UEBA), designed to protect sensitive information.

-Failure to do so will result in data loss, such as the theft of $40M worth of Bitcoin stolen by hackers from crypto exchange, Binance <announced on its website> during a large scale security breach in May 2019.
+Failure to do so will result in data loss, such as the theft of $40M worth of Bitcoin stolen by hackers from the crypto exchange, Binance during a large-scale security breach in May 2019.

 Improve and future-proof your cybersecurity posture by investing wisely.

 Don’t invest in “one-trick pony” security solutions.
-Instead, partner with Managed Security Service Provider (MSSP) with robust security solutions capable of interfacing and integrating with your existing investments in people, process, and technology.
+Instead, partner with Managed Security Service Provider (MSSP) with robust security solutions capable of interfacing and integrating with your existing investments in people, processes, and technology.